uc-cdis/data-portal/docs/portal_config.md

           "studyRegistrationAccessCheckField": "registration_authz", // optional, the field that contains the value for Study Registration Request Access feature.
 Defaults to "registration_authz"
           "studyRegistrationUIDField": "appl_id", // optional, the field which can be used to uniquely determine a metadata record for Study Registration.
 Defaults to "appl_id"
           "studyRegistrationFormDisclaimerField": "This is a disclaimer", //optional, the disclaimer text that appears under the submit button on the study registration request access form.
 Defaults to undefined
-          "clinicalTrialFields": [] // optional, list of fields to fetch from ClinicalTrials.gov },
+          "clinicalTrialFields": [], // optional, list of fields to fetch from ClinicalTrials.gov "dataDictionaryField": "data_dictionaries", // optional, specify the field name in metadata for variable-level metadata, default to ""
+          "dataDictionarySubmissionBucket": "bucket-1", // optional, customize the S3 bucket that will be used for VLMD submission.
+Default to the data upload bucket from fence config if omitted
+          "dataDictionarySubmissionDisclaimerField": "some disclaimer text" // optional, the disclaimer text that appears under the submit button on the VLMD submission page.
+Defaults to undefined
+        },
         "workspaceRegistrationConfig" : { // optional, config for Workspace Registration Request Access page.
         "workspacePolicyId": "workspace", // optional, name of the policy that is needed to provide workspace access; if missing, defaults to 'workspace'